erccarls/GammaLike/README.md

   http://arxiv.org/abs/1510.04698
   http://arxiv.org/abs/1603.06584

-# Model Files and Gas Maps
+# New Galprop Gas Maps
 To use our modified Galprop code you will need several additional files to be placed in the $galprop_home/FITS folder:

 The 3D gas maps for use in the Galprop code above can be found at: